-- Awareness of student wellbeing issues, including recognising the signs of mental distress and issues such as depression, self-harm, anorexia and potential suicide;
+- Awareness of student wellbeing issues, including recognising the signs of mental distress and issues such as depression, self-harm, anorexia and potential suicide

-- Confidentiality;
+- Confidentiality

-- Active listening and communicating with students in distress;
+- Active listening and communicating with students in distress

-- Signposting;
+- Sianpostina

-- Boundary management;
+- Boundary management

-- Responding to students in distress, including how to assess and contain urgent situations and how to refer cases to appropriate professional support;
+- Responding to students in distress, including how to assess and contain urgent situations and how to refer cases to appropriate professional support

-- Mental health first aid or equivalent;
+- Mental health first aid or equivalent

-- Inclusivity and equality; and
+- Inclusivity and equality

 - How staff can manage their own wellbeing and avoid putting themselves at risk of harm.

-4.84.
-Support for International Students.
+4 83 Support for International Students

-Purpose of clause: Many accommodation providers house a high proportion of international students and should account for this in wellbeing provision.
-This group of students is more likely to experience loneliness during their time at university and may encounter difficulties due to language or cultural barriers.
+Purpose: Many accommodation providers house a high proportion of international students and should account for this in wellbeing provision.
+This group of students are more likely to experience loneliness during their time at university and may encounter difficulties due to language or cultural barriers.
 Guidance: Recognising this, providers should ensure that accommodation staff try to make contacts among the various nationality groups within the accommodation so a level of 'cultural competence' is obtained.
 This will enable a greater understanding of specific issues for each group.
-For example, students from some countries may attach real stigma to disclosure of mental health issues while others have added pressures to succeed because their family has made significant financial and personal sacrifices to send their daughter or son to study in the UK.
+For example. students from some countries may attach real stigma to disclosure of mental health issues while others have added pressures to succeed because their family has made significant financial and personal sacrifices to send their daughter or son to study in the UK.

-4.85.
-Providers will ensure completion of the Wellbeing Self-Assessment Tool.
+Wellbeing Self-Assessment Tool Accommodation 4.84 Providers will ensure to complete the Wellbeing Self-Assessment Tool (https://issuu.com/msh9/docs/student wellbeing s elf assessment tool).

-https://issuu.com/msh9/docs/student wellbeing self assessment tool

-Purpose of clause: The Wellbeing Self-Assessment Tool will provide guidance on the welfare support provided to occupants and will also provide an insight on where improvements need to be made.
-In order to assist providers in doing this, the self-assessment tool which outlines what providers should consider for their reactive wellbeing protocols.
+Purpose of clause: the Wellbeing Self-Assessment Tool will provide guidance on the welfare support provided to occupants and will also provide an insight on where improvements need to be made.
+In order to assist providers in doing this, the selfassessment tool, which outlines, what providers should consider for their reactive wellbeing protocols.